secretstartups/handbook/infrastructure/environments/staging-ref/index.html.md

 1. Save the changes.
 1. Sign out.

-The first time you visit [https://staging-ref.gitlab.com/groups/saml-sso-group](https://staging-ref.gitlab.com/groups/saml-sso-group) and try to login, you will be asked to sign in to GitLab with an existing account to link the SAML identity.
+The first time you visit [https://staging-ref.gitlab.com/groups/saml-sso-group](https://staging-ref.gitlab.com/groups/saml-sso-group) and try to log in, you will be asked to sign in to GitLab with an existing account to link the SAML identity.
 Use username `gitlab-qa-saml-sso-user1` or `gitlab-qa-saml-sso-user2` to sign in.
 The credentials are in 1Password.

 ### Future iterations and known limitations